lynxthecat/cake-autorate/ANALYSIS.md

-# Analyzing CAKE-autorate data
+# Analyzing cake-autorate data

-**CAKE-autorate** is a script that minimizes latency by adjusting CAKE bandwidth settings based on traffic load and round-trip time measurements.
+**cake-autorate** is a script that minimizes latency by adjusting CAKE bandwidth settings based on traffic load and round-trip time measurements.
 See the main [README](./README.md) page for more details of the algorithm.